ask664/wisdompucollegemys/README.md

-# DKZP Govt.
-Lower Primary School Kormbadka
+# DKZP WISDOM PU COLLEGE

 This is a website for a local government school.